 Apitraz vs Apivar.

 When comparing Apitraz vs Apivar we find these two products have the same active ingredient.
 They both require two strips per brood box.
-As well, you will find they are similarly priced.
+Pricing is similar as well.

 Apivar, a vacuum-sealed product, has a longer expiry date (24 months).
 Veto-Pharma in France manufactures this.